2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 In this project, I  have

 - gained a better understaning of the knowledge I learnt in the AI course via my hand-by-hand practice and experiments
+  - Local search
+  -
 - learnt practical coding skills of Python programming.
+  - how to write code that compiles in Numba
+  - how much performance can I expect from Numba
+  - how slow Python is compared to Java/C++/C.
+  -

 In further study, I might try to apply new knowledge about machine learning that will be learnt from the next class to implement the idea I talked about in Performance Model 3.